Gunmen assassinate Haitian president at his home, hunt launched for killers

-PORT-AU-PRINCE (Reuters) -Haitian President Jovenel Moise was shot dead by gunmen with heavy-caliber weapons in his private residence overnight on Wednesday, sparking an international outcry amid fears of a descent into chaos in the impoverished Caribbean nation.
+PORT-AU-PRINCE (Reuters) -Haitian President Jovenel Moise was shot dead by gunmen with assault rifles in his private residence overnight on Wednesday, sparking fears of a further descent into chaos in the impoverished Caribbean nation as a manhunt got underway.

-The assassination, which drew condemnation from Washington here and neighboring Latin American countries, followed a spate of gang violence in Port-au-Prince in recent months fueled by a growing humanitarian crisis and political unrest here.
-The disorder has turned many districts of the capital into no-go zones.
+The assassination, which drew condemnation from Washington here and neighboring Latin American countries, came amid political unrest, a surge in gang violence and a growing humanitarian crisis here in the poorest nation in the Americas.

+The government declared a two-week state of emergency to help it hunt down the killers whom Haiti’s ambassador to the United States, Bocchit Edmond, described as a group of “foreign mercenaries” and well-trained killers.

-Interim Prime Minister Claude Joseph said in televised remarks after chairing a cabinet meeting that the government had declared a two-week state of emergency as it launched a manhunt for the killers.
-Authorities in the country, where the majority speak French or Haitian Creole, said the gunmen spoke English and Spanish, and appeared to include foreigners.
+The gunmen spoke English and Spanish, said interim Prime Minister Claude Joseph, who assumed the leadership of the country, where the majority speak French or Haitian Creole.

-“My compatriots - remain calm because the situation is under control,” Joseph said in his address, backed by a row of somber-faced officials.
+“My compatriots - remain calm because the situation is under control,” Joseph said in a televised address to the nation, backed by a row of somber-faced officials.
 “This blow has wounded this country, this nation, but it will not go unpunished.”

+Haiti, a country of about 11 million people, has struggled to achieve stability since the fall of the Duvalier dynastic dictatorship in 1986, and has grappled with a series of coups and foreign interventions.

-The president's wife, Martine Moise, was also shot in the attack at around 1 a.m. local time (0500 GMT) at the couple's home in the hills above Port-au-Prince.
-She is in critical condition and efforts are underway here to bring her to Miami for treatment, Haiti's ambassador to the United States said.
+The president’s wife, Martine Moise, was also shot in the attack, which took place at around 1 a.m. local time (0500 GMT) at the couple’s home in the hills above Port-au-Prince.
+She is in critical condition and arrived in Florida late on Wednesday for treatment, according to local U.S. television stations.

-In videos circulating on social media that Reuters was not able to verify, the gunmen - whose faces cannot be made out - can be heard yelling that they were the U.S. Drug Enforcement Administration (DEA) as they entered Moise’s guarded residence under cover of nightfall before bursts of shots rang out.
+Edmond told Reuters in an interview the gunmen were masquerading as U.S. Drug Enforcement Administration (DEA) agents as they entered Moise’s guarded residence under cover of nightfall - a move that would likely have helped them gain entry.

 Many people in Haiti had wanted Moise to leave office.
 Ever since he took over in 2017, he faced calls to resign and mass protests - first over corruption allegations and his management of the economy, then over his increasing grip on power.

-Joseph said the police and army had the situation under control although Haiti’s security forces are widely deemed to be understaffed and underequipped compared to its powerful gangs.
-Several police officers have died in recent weeks in attempts to wrestle back territory from heavily armed bandits.
+Joseph said the police and army had the situation under control although they are widely deemed to be understaffed and underequipped compared to its powerful gangs.

-The streets of the usually bustling capital were deserted on Wednesday morning after the attack and intermittent gunfire overnight, with all businesses closed.
+The streets of the usually bustling capital were mostly deserted on Wednesday and the airport was closed.

-The international airport of Port-au-Prince was also closed, according to local media.
-The airport director could not immediately be reached for comment.
+But a caravan of vehicles including the ambulance carrying Moise’s corpse to the morgue had to change route because the highway was blocked by tires and gunshots were heard, according to local reports.

 The Dominican Republic closed the border it shares with Haiti on the island of Hispaniola, except to returning nationals, and beefed up security.